BrendanJohn/e28/independent-study/README.md

 Ideal use cases of React include mobile application with React native, web development with React and Redux, and virtual reality websites and 360 experiences using React VR.

 ## Key benefits and features of Vue.js
-Incrementally adoptable architecture that focuses on declarative rendering and component composition.
-Initial released in February 2014.

-Vue is described as a progressive framework, meaning it can be incorporated into existing projects incrementally as needed.
-This is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features of vue without starting over from scratch. //TODO this is from class, expand on this with more evidence
+Described as a progressive framework, Vue.js is a relatively small JavaScript library that can be incorporated into existing projects incrementally as needed.
+The small and lightweight architecture of Vue is a design choice that is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features without starting over.
+Vue.js is an incrementally adoptable architecture that focuses on declarative rendering and component composition.
+Here lies one of the key differences between React and Vue, where React uses a function design with regard to components, Vue implements a declarative design.
+This is in itself, also a unique design decision that embraces the go forward approach of ES lent6.
+In Vue, Components are created using the following syntax:

-Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories. //TODO more research here
-Low barrier to entry due to it being a template-centric library
+Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories. //TODO more research here.
+Vue also tends toward more usage among the entirety of the pool of developes becase of its low barrier to entry due to it being a template-centric library.
+Initially released in February 2014.
+Developed by Evan You.

 ## Drawbacks of Vue.js
 One drawback of Vue.js is that it operates withing the context of a small community of developers due to its relatively new prescence and light corporate backing (also maybe a benefit?)